A machine system with character

 • Extremely sparing use of all resources for maximum eco-efficiency

-• Printing methods: UV offset, UV flexographic and rotary screen printing, solvent rotogravure, hot foil embossing and cold foil printing – separately or in combination
+• Printing methods: UV offset (available only for Gallus RCS 430), UV flexographic and rotary screen printing, solvent rotogravure, hot foil embossing and cold foil printing – separately or in combination

 • Embellishing: Coating, varnishing and lamination